Fox hunting: Red fox

-Coyote, gray fox, and other quarry
+Coyote, grey fox, and other quarry

 Other species than the red fox may be the quarry for hounds in some areas.
 The choice of quarry depends on the region and numbers available.

 The coyote (Canis latrans) is a significant quarry for many Hunts in North America, particularly in the west and southwest, where there are large open spaces.
 The coyote is an indigenous predator that did not range east of the Mississippi River until the latter half of the twentieth century.
 The coyote is faster than a fox, running at 65 km/h and also wider ranging, with a territory of up to 283 km2, so a much larger hunt territory is required to chase it.
 However, coyotes tend to be less challenging intellectually, as they offer a straight line hunt instead of the convoluted fox line.
 Coyotes can be challenging opponents for the dogs in physical confrontations, despite the size advantage of a large dog.
 Coyotes have larger canine teeth and are generally more practised in hostile encounters.

 The grey fox (Urocyon cinereoargenteus), a distant relative of the European red fox, is also hunted in North America.
 It is an adept climber of trees, making it harder to hunt with hounds.
 The scent of the gray fox is not as strong as that of the red, therefore more time is needed for the hounds to take the scent.
 Unlike the red fox which, during the chase, will run far ahead from the pack, the gray fox will speed toward heavy brush, thus making it more difficult to pursue.
 Also unlike the red fox, which occurs more prominently in the northern United States, the more southern gray fox is rarely hunted on horseback, due to its densely covered habitat preferences.